Daria-Kot/Daria-Kot.github.io/content/projects/project3/index.md

 - Utilized satellite imagery and datasets (e.g., NYC heat maps and vegetation indices) to quantify green space and temperature metrics.
-- Preprocessed spatial data into image blocks and labels for model training, incorporating geospatial attributes like latitude and longitude.
+- Preprocessed spatial data into image blocks and labels for model training, incorporating geo-spatial attributes like latitude and longitude.

 <figcaption> New York City with NDVI mask.
 Darker green areas correspond to areas with
 more vegetation.</figcaption>